ostasyuk/terraform-scalr-provider-configuration-aws/README.md

   policy_permissions = ["ec2:*"]

   # set trusted_entity_type to "aws_service".
-Is available only for on-premise Scalr and Scalr Agents on AWS.
+It is available only for on-premise Scalr and Scalr Agents on AWS.
   trusted_entity_type = "aws_service"
 }
 ```